-P. Sarria joined INL in 2015 as a Marie Curie COFUND Research Fellow, integrating the Life Sciences department.
+M. P. Sarria joined the International Iberian Nanotechnology Laboratory in 2015 as a Marie Curie COFUND Research Fellow, integrating the Life Sciences department.
 Her investigation focus in the areas of (Eco)Nanotoxicology and Marine Nanotechnology.
-She is currently co-responsible of the (Eco)NanoTox and Biocentral laboratories.
+At INL, she is currently co-responsible of the (Eco)NanoTox and Biocentral laboratories.

 Marisa P. Sarria had her graduation at University of Minho (Braga, Portugal) in 2005.
-For the excellence of her academic path, she was granted with three merit awards.
-In 2006, she had a post-graduation in Hydrobiology at University of Porto, and worked as technical researcher at CIIMAR (Porto, Portugal).
-In 2011 she obtained a PhD degree in Biology with distinction, at University of Porto.
-From 2012-2014, she was a post-doctoral researcher at University of Minho, collaborating in the large-scale European project NANOFOL, committed to develop nanobiodevices for integrated theranostic targeting human diseases.
-There, she was co-responsible for the establishment of a zebrafish facility.
-Marisa has co-authored 13 publications and co-supervised several Uc-projects, Msc thesis and doctoral lab rotation programs.
+For the excellence of her academic path, she was granted three merit awards.
+In 2006, she had a post-graduation in Hydrobiology at University of Porto and worked as a technical researcher at CIIMAR (Porto, Portugal).
+In 2011 she was awarded distinction a PhD degree in Biology – Marine Sciences, at University of Porto.
+From 2012-2014, she was a post-doctoral researcher at University of Minho, collaborating in the large-scale European project NANOFOL, committed to developing nanobiodevices for integrated theranostic targeting human diseases.
+At CBMA (University of Minho) she was co-responsible for the establishment of a zebrafish facility.
+Marisa P. Sarria authored 14 publications and co-editor a book focused on nanotoxicity.
+She co-supervised several Bsc projects, MSc thesis and doctoral lab rotation programs.

 Counter ions and constituents combination affect DODAX:MO nanocarriers toxicity in vitro and in vivo.